Minneapolis – Best Buy reported flat comp sales and a 1.2 percent dip in revenue domestically for the holiday selling season.

-The retailer generated $9.9 billion in revenue for the period, which encompassed the nine weeks ending Jan.
+The company generated $9.9 billion in revenue for the period, which encompassed the nine weeks ended Jan.
 5.

 On the product side, comp sales grew for mobile phones, tablets, e-readers and major appliances, with the latter increasing 10.7 percent.

 Conversely, comps declined for TVs, computing, and pre-recorded music and video.
 The latter category fell 17.8 percent, the catchall CE category fell 7 percent and comps for services declined 3.1 percent.